Find a Lender-Approved Local Conveyancer in Broadstone

 Recently asked questions about conveyancing in Broadstone

-Me and my brother have a semi-detached Victorian house in Broadstone.
-Conveyancing lawyer acted for me and Lloyds TSB Bank.
-I happened to do a free search for it on the Land Registry database and I saw two entries: the first freehold, another for leasehold with the exact same address.
-If a house is not a freehold shouldn't I have been informed?
+Me and my brother own a renovated Georgian property in Broadstone.
+Conveyancing solicitor acted for me and Santander.
+I did a free Land Registry search last week and there are a couple of entries: the first freehold, another for leasehold with the matching address.
+I thought I was buying a freehold how can I check?

-You should review the Freehold register you have again and check the Charges Register for mention of a lease.
+You need to assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Broadstone and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also check the situation with the conveyancing practitioner who carried out the work.
+It is not completely unheard of in Broadstone and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also check the situation with your conveyancing practitioner who conducted the purchase.

 How does conveyancing in Broadstone differ for newly converted properties?

-Most buyers of new build property in Broadstone approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is constructed.
-This is because developers in Broadstone tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Broadstone contact us having been asked by the developer to exchange contracts and commit to the purchase even before the property is finished.
+This is because new home sellers in Broadstone typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Broadstone or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Broadstone or who has acted in the same development.

 Last updated